ChihHanHuang/Quantum_C2C/README.md

  Qiskit's "Quantum-Classical Class" with PyTorch (Please see the details in [link](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html).)
 Required variables are encoded_len (length of encoded data).
 You could use a simple Quantum-Classical Class by "from quantum_c2c import Hybrid"

 ####  f. epochs:
- Epochs for the first autoencoder training and whole model training.
+ Epochs for the autoencoder pre-training and main model training.
 Default is 10.

 ### 2. Output: